webOS-ports/org.webosports.app.browser/README.md

 14. <s>Selection markers are not displayed at the correct location for long URL's. </s>
 15. Long URL's running behind stop/reload icon on address bar
 16. Text in addressbar needs some spacing
+17. Opening URL's 1 and 2 via luna-send will open URL 1 twice.

 To do:
 -----------